Croydon/blog/content/2024/04/interaction-in-virtual-and-augmented-reality-project.md

 Several ideas did not made it into the final version of my project due to the limited time.
 For once, it would be nice to implement a restarting option directly into the game.
 Currently to start over, you have to close and re-open the application.

 Second, I would have liked to experiment with portals, that allow you to see the camera perspective of the exit portal within the entry portal, thus eleminating the factor, that you have to look at the T-objects from afar, enabling that other objects can be in-between the entry and exit portal that block the natural line-of-sight and making a literal limitless range between the entry and exit portal possible.
-The precision of such a system might than be virtual identical to the results of the pre-study.
+The precision of such a system might than be virtual identical to the results of the pre-study, that used direct controller grabbing manipulations.

-Futhermore, I wanted to thematically go deeper into the Portal 2 direction.
+Futhermore, I wanted thematically to go deeper into the Portal 2 direction.
 I began to create a prototype for a starting area in which the player spawns, when loading the application.
 While my concept also used this place for some entertainment, it also would have fulfilled the practical purpose of on-boarding the player.
-It would have explained how to configure the flying height with the right controller and how to use the controls in general, therefore requiring no external knowledge before starting the game.
+It would have explained how to configure the flying height with the right controller and how to use the controls in general and what the goals are, therefore requiring no external knowledge before starting the game.

 In Portal 2, players are test subjects that have to finish experimental test chambers.
 Since my project is used for a study and the players are study participants, I wanted to double down on this thematically.
 You can find a screenshot of the concept starting area down below.
 Spoiler: Since the player is not particulary safe in Portal 2 either, this starting area might have catched fire and exploded eventually, destroying the starting area and allowing the player to start the parkour.